nixphp/framework/docs/pages/plugins.md

 # Plugins

-PHPico includes a clean and lightweight plugin system that allows you to extend the framework with zero configuration.
+NixPHP includes a clean and lightweight plugin system that allows you to extend the framework with zero configuration.

 Plugins can provide additional configuration, templates (views), and custom logic via a `bootstrap.php` file.
 Once a plugin is installed via Composer, it is automatically detected and integrated.